sculla/Project1_Group2/README.md

 Please let me know if you're having any issues with this, I've included a link here to review as well [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)

 --@sculla

+## Please check issue list

+Feature ideas:
+* adding a geo heat map
+** pulling second DB that maps the names of the stations to an address
+* turnstile graphs for the traffic by hour?